psychemedia/storytelling-notes/richmond_drummer_boy.md

 This provides us with an opportunity for an alternative telling, which *starts* with potter Thompson, but then reveals the *actual* story, of the little drummer boy.

 > In the town of Richmond, in North Yorkshire, it is said there was once a potter, potter Thomson.
 He was walking around the castle one day when he spotted an opening that he had never spotted before.
 Knowing of the legend of a tunnel connecting the Castle with nearby Easby Abbey, a tunnel that perhaps led to a treasure trove of gold, the potter sparked a flint to make a light, and pushed his way through the opening.
 A tunnel opened up, heading down towards the Abbey.
-He followed it for some way, them stubled into a large underground cavern wqith the sleeping bodies of armoured soldiers in a deep sleep, surrounding a regal figure at their centre.
+He followed it for some way, then stumbled into a large underground cavern with the sleeping bodies of armoured soldiers in a deep sleep, surrounding a regal figure at their centre.
 Beside the King, a horn, and a mighty sword in scabbard at his side.
 >
 > The potter reached for the sword, and started to draw it.
 At which point, the slumbering knights around him started to stir.
 >
 > In his terror, the potter pushed the sword back, and rushed back out of the cavern, back up the tunnel, following the way he had come in.
-Behind him, a voice echoed in the cavern: ""Potter, Potter Thompson!
-If you had either drawn the sword, or blown the hunting hron, you'd have been the luckiest man, that ever would have been born."
+Behind him, a voice echoed in the cavern: "Potter, Potter Thompson!
+If you had either drawn the sword, or blown the hunting horn, you'd have been the luckiest man, that ever would have been born."
 >
-> The potter fled out of the tunnel, and made his way back hoeme.
+> The potter fled out of the tunnel, and made his way back home.
 And when he did eventually pass by that part of the castle again, there was no sign of the opening.
 >
 > So much, so legend, but the truth behind the tale is strange, and echoes of it can still be heard today.
 >